GPU → Server

 In practice, most high-performance infrastructures combine both: CPUs for orchestration and system logic, and GPUs for accelerating the computational heavy lifting.

-Why use a GPU server?
+What does a dedicated GPU server actually do?
 3 key benefits

 If your business relies on heavy computation, offloading parallel processing to a dedicated GPU server can save time, money, and frustration.
 Here’s why.